ccarvel/digitalscholarship/step_3_handprint.md

 }
 ```

 The value of "YOURKEYHERE" will be a string such as `"18de248475134eb49ae4a4e94b93461c"`.
-To obtain a key, visit [https://portal.azure.com](https://portal.azure.com) and sign in using your account login.
+To obtain a key, see [Step 2a.](step_2a_azure.md), or visit [https://portal.azure.com](https://portal.azure.com) and sign in using your login.
 (Note: you will need to turn off browser security plugins such as Ad&nbsp;Block and uMatrix if you have them, or else the site will not work.)
 Once you are authenticated to the Azure portal, you can create credentials for using Azure's machine-learning services.
-Some notes about this can be found in the [Handprint project Wiki pages on GitHub](https://github.com/caltechlibrary/handprint/wiki/Getting-Microsoft-Azure-credentials).
 Once you have obtained a key, use a text editor to create a JSON file in the simple format shown above, save that file somewhere on your computer (for the sake of this example, assume it is `myazurecredentials.json`), and use the command discussed above to make Handprint copy the credentials file:
 ```sh
 handprint -a microsoft myazurecredentials.json
 ```